jackmayhew/jack-portfolio/README.md

 Just a super simple website—easy to use and minimalist.
 Really enjoyed building with Nuxt, it'll definitely be my go-to for future projects.

-I’m still on the fence about Tailwind; there's some pros and cons for sure.
+Still on the fence about Tailwind..
+Pros and cons for sure.
 I think I'll switch back to SCSS for now.

-Might add a guestbook feature down the road—stay tuned!
+Might add a guestbook down the road.

 Built with Nuxt3, GSAP, and Tailwind.